Yoontae6719/Stop-loss-adjusted-labels/README.md

 # Stop-loss adjusted labels for machine learning-based trading of risky assets

-This is the origin Pytorch implementation of Informer in the following paper: Stop-loss adjusted labels for machine learning-based trading of risky assets
+This is the origin Pytorch implementation of stop-loss adjusted label in the following paper: Stop-loss adjusted labels for machine learning-based trading of risky assets

 **News**(July 31):  Accepted to [Finance Research Letters, 2023](https://www.sciencedirect.com/journal/finance-research-letters).